Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - ![copper cable](https://wiki.factorio.com/images/thumb/Copper_cable.png/32px-Copper_cable.png) look cool
 - Floor tiles seen on the picture are included in the book but require [Asphalt Roads](https://mods.factorio.com/mod/AsphaltRoads) mod to work, (there is a vanilla version too, but it's not as pretty).
 Feel free to use those for designing your own rail blueprints.
 If you go for a different grid size [they're for 6 ![locomotive](https://wiki.factorio.com/images/thumb/Locomotive.png/32px-Locomotive.png)/![cargo wagon](https://wiki.factorio.com/images/thumb/Cargo_wagon.png/32px-Cargo_wagon.png)(length) or 21x21 ![rail](https://wiki.factorio.com/images/thumb/Straight_rail.png/32px-Straight_rail.png) or 42x42 tiles] you'll have to rescale them
 - I'm no master of LTN nor I consider myself to be any close to one, so the logic is one of the simplest you can do.
 If you'd like to make something more sophisticated that would be compatible with my blueprints, go ahead, but post it as your own.
 Let me know, and I'll link it here.
+If you don't have aforementioned mods (LTN, Asphalt Roads) You'll get some error messages in the chat when importing this book.
+That only means that you won't be able to use blueprints that require those mods, but there is always a version of those blueprints that are vanilla friendly so you can use those.

 # Books: